grscheller/dotfiles/README.md

   * mfussenegger/nvim-lint to inject cli linting into vim.diagnostics
   * mhartington/formatter.nvim to run formatters
 * nvim-ks-env - Refactoring my Neovim configuration files
     * using nvim-lua/kickstart as a template/guide
     * mostly to change back from lazy-lspconfig (with nix) to mason
+    * to improve my choice of key mappings
+    * will eventually replace nvim-env
 * fish-env - Fish shell configuration files
   * very opinionated - my main shell
   * permanent configuration flows from configuration files